dnezan/stock-predict/README.md

 associative, and each company will see a profit if its partner company also sees a profit.
 **However, this assumption was not justified in the research paper, and further reproducibility was hindered due to very vague methodologies used.**
-Therefore, we implement traditional SVM to our first research paper and compare results.
+Therefore, I implement traditional SVM to our first research paper and compare results.
 _class ​_ sklearn.svm.​ **SVR(C = 1000.0, epsilon= 0.1, cache_size=10000)**
 The parameters can be​ **​** further tuned using the GridSearch algorithm.
 ![four](https://raw.githubusercontent.com/dnezan/stock-predict/master/results/gridsearch.png)